joonashkra/note-app/README.md

-# Note / To-Do App
+# Note / To-Do Web Application

+## Description

-Full stack web application that originally started as a university course project.
-At that time the app was e.g. using Firebase so there was no backend implementation, and the frontend was ok but not great.
-Later on I started working on this again as a personal project, building my own backend with NodeJS and rebuilding the frontend with more effort and care.
+This originally started as some frontend-course project.
+At that time the app was e.g. using Firebase so there was no backend implementation, and also the frontend itself was not that great.
+Later on I started working on this again as a personal project, building my own backend and rebuilding the frontend with more effort and care.
+App is currently under development, but the basic features have been implemented for notes, authorization, etc.

 ## Languages, frameworks and libraries used:

 Backend:

     - TypeScript
     - Express
     - MongoDB (Mongoose)
     - JWT
     - Bcrypt
     - Zod

 Frontend:

     - TypeScript
     - React (Vite)
     - Axios
     - React Router V6
     - React Query (Tanstack)
     - Zod

 ## Usage